sagalosman/project-3/README.md

 # Planning

 Here is a screenshot of our project plan.
 As you can see we added a profile schema, register schema and events schema to our backend.
+Our stretch goal was to create a messaging area within the app and a on/off button which turn the background from light to dark.

 ![](img/project3.png)